tqangxl/lacdu/README.md

 ### Software

-- `gmailr` must be connected to a Gmail account.
+- [`gmailr`](https://github.com/jimhester/gmailr) must be connected to a Gmail account.
-- `RPostgreSQL` must be installed, which depends on `postgresql-devel`.
+- [`RPostgreSQL`](https://code.google.com/p/rpostgresql/) must be installed, which depends on `postgresql-devel`.
-- `httr` depends on `openssl-devel` and `libcurl-devel`.
+- [`httr`](https://github.com/hadley/httr) must be installed, which depends on `openssl-devel` and `libcurl-devel`.
 - Response objects from Twilio are in xml.
-In printing requires the `xml2` package, which depends on `libxml-devel`
+In printing requires the [`xml2`](	https://github.com/hadley/xml2) package, which depends on `libxml2-devel`
 - This script connects to a PostgreSQL database with a table named "liveschool".
 - There are several files in this script that store authentication objects.
-- Making phone calls with Twilio requires an TWIML file accessible via a public url.
+- Making phone calls with Twilio requires an [TwiML](https://www.twilio.com/docs/api/twiml) file accessible via a public url.
 The file twiml-test.xml is hosted on Github.